Which UK medical schools require the GAMSAT?

 GAMSAT test centres in the UK for September are located in Birmingham, Cardiff, Derry/Londonderry (NI), Edinburgh, Liverpool, London, Norwich, Plymouth, Sheffield and Sunderland.
 GAMSAT test centres outside the UK are located in Singapore, Washington D.C. and Wellington, New Zealand.
 As described above, students applying to medical schools which accept the GAMSAT in the UK, Ireland or Australia can sit any of the two available exams during the year.
 Students can opt to sit the GAMSAT in March in Bristol, Derry/Londonderry (NI), Leeds, Liverpool and London.
 No other GAMSAT testing centres are available in the UK

 How many times can I sit the GAMSAT?

 There is no limit to the number of times you can sit the GAMSAT.
 You may even choose to sit the exam twice in one year.
 It is important to note that any two tests on different examination dates will have, essentially, the same format; however, many questions are changed for each exam.
 GAMSAT scores from either the March or September sitting are also interchangeable and can be used to apply to any university in the UK, Ireland and Australia that requires the GAMSAT.

-However, please note that GAMSAT scores are valid for only 2 years.
+However, please note that GAMSAT scores are valid for only 2 years in the UK and Ireland, and 4 years in Australia.
 Make sure that your scores have not expired if you are using a score from a previous sitting of the GAMSAT.
 Otherwise, you choose the GAMSAT score that you wish to submit for consideration for admissions.

 |Location||Application||GAMSAT March Sitting||GAMSAT September Sitting|